Unallocated/UAS-Sign/README.md

 | transition | no       | none, close, dots, scrollup, scrolldown                         | This sets how the sign will transition into the message.   |
 | timer      | no       | [num]h[num]m                                                    | This sets how long the message will be displayed.          |

-Default values for attributes will be allpied if they are not specifed by the client.
+Default values for attributes will be applied if they are not specifed by the client.

 | Attribute  | Default Value |
 |------------|---------------|